international-year-of-the-salmon/2019-nutrients/README.md

 ## Hi there 👋

-🙋 Welcome to the repository for the nutrient data collected in the Gulf of Alaska in 2019 as part of the International Year of the Salmon High Seas Expedition.
+🙋 Welcome to the repository for the nutrient and oxygen data collected in the Gulf of Alaska in 2019 as part of the International Year of the Salmon High Seas Expedition.

 🐟 The repository is structured as follows:
   * `original_data` contains processed data files that have been sent to the IYS Data Scientists that have not been formatted to the IYS Data Template.